-Some cleaning agents may cause birth defects after prolonged direct contact with your skin.
+Some cleaning agents may cause congenital disabilities after prolonged direct contact with your skin.
 Be careful not to use cleaners with strong fumes, like oven cleaners.
 Wear gloves and facial protection and work in a well-ventilated area.
-Read labels or contact the manufacturer to find out more about a product's safety.
+Read labels or contact the manufacturer to learn more about a product's safety.
 You can also call your doctor to check if the substance is dangerous for pregnant women.